mhamzahashim/zbloggingx/content/posts/a-glossary-of-important-seo-terminology-to-know.md

 Website Optimization:

 Search engine optimization (SEO), or website optimization, is the process of making changes to your website so that it will appear higher in search engine results pages (SERPS). … The more relevance the search engines determine your website has for a given search, the higher the website will rank.

-Page Rank:

-PageRank is an algorithm used by Google Search to rank web pages in their search engine results.
-PageRank was named after Larry Page, one of the founders of Google.
-PageRank is a way of measuring the importance of website pages.

 Redirect 301: